 2) Medications mask the underlying problem, may be addictive, and are expensive.

 3) Invasive treatments should only be considered after careful consideration of the long-term effects of injections and/or surgery.

 4) Costs of treatments (repeat visits, surgery) may be prohibitive in ultimately getting permanent relief.
 There may be better, permanent, and less costly options available for back pain relief through targeted exercise programs or yoga.

 Yes, I am definitely a cheerleader for solutions that DO NOT involve medications and invasive treatments.
-Even if you are already taking medications to control the pain or have had to undergo “the knife,” I believe you would be amazed at the relief possible through specific exercised aimed at your pain.
+Even if you are already taking medications to control the pain or have had to undergo “the knife,” I believe you would be amazed at the relief possible through specific exercises aimed at your pain.